-Based on the strong belief that "it is our duty to pass on a bright future to the next generation," The Group has positioned "future generations" as stakeholders in addition to "customers," "society," "employees," and "shareholders and investors."
+Based on the strong belief that "it is our duty to pass on a bright future to the next generation," the Group has positioned "future generations" as stakeholders in addition to "customers," "society," "employees," and "shareholders and investors."

 The Group has, with the Purpose as a starting point, set eight areas that should be addressed.
-The Group has identified 4 key issues that it considers important to each stakeholder: "promoting climate change countermeasures," "improving disaster resilience," "supporting healthy and spiritually rich lifestyles," and "promoting and disseminating diversity and inclusion (hereinafter referred to as "D&I")," and has implemented a variety of initiatives.
-We contribute to the creation of a sustainable society through the circulation of business activities and the resolution of social issues, and as a result, we will simultaneously raise social and economic value.
+We contribute to the creation of a sustainable society while solving social issues through our business activities and the resolution of social issues, and as a result, we will simultaneously raise social and economic value.